tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Placement & Measurement
 ^^^^^^^^^^^^^^^^^^^^^^^

 For our tutorial, we'll be using the `VO2 Master Analyzer <https://vo2master.com/store/>`_.
 The device is composed of a face mask strapped around the head.
 The mask works by measuring the oxygen and carbon dioxide concentration of air coming into and going out of the body.
-An example of wearing the VO2 Master Analyzer is shown below (image from `VO2 Master <https://vo2master.com/>`_).
+An example of someone wearing the VO2 Master Analyzer is shown below (image from `VO2 Master <https://vo2master.com/>`_).

 .. image:: ../../images/vo2master.jpg
-    :width: 800
+    :width: 600
     :alt: The VO2 Master Analyzer face mask being worn by a woman on an indoor exercise bike.

 The most important facet of oxygen volume sensing is **maximal oxygen consumption** (VO\ :sub:`2`\max), which is the maximum amount of oxygen that an individual can utilize during intense exercise.
 This is determined by two factors: the amount of blood the heart can pump per beat and the efficiency with which the muscles can use the oxygen extracted from that blood.
 Further testing can reveal **ventilatory thresholds**, which are certain inflection points of the body's performance during exercise.
 During the earlier stages of intensity (before the first threshold, VT1), ventilation increases linearly with oxygen consumption, but at higher stages (between thresholds and after the second threshold, VT2), the increase becomes disproportionate to oxygen consumption.
 Visit the `VO2 Master Blog Series <https://vo2master.com/blog/intro-to-metabolic-testing/>`_ for more information on VO\ :sub:`2`\max and its use in fitness.